 The main types of carbon footprint for organisations are:

 Emissions from all the activities across an organisation, including buildings' energy use, industrial processes and company vehicles.

 Includes emissions which are outside an organisation's own operations (also known as Scope 3 emissions).
 This represents emissions from both suppliers and consumers, including all use and end of life emissions.

 Emissions over the whole life of a product or service, from the extraction of raw materials and manufacturing right through to its use and final reuse, recycling or disposal.

-Download Carbon Footprinting overview (CTV043)
+Download the Carbon Trust Carbon Footprinting guide: